Peak Flow Measurement

 What is peak flow measurement?

-Peak flow measurement is a quick test to measure air flowing in and out of the lungs.
+Peak flow measurement is a quick test to measure air flowing out of the lungs.
+The

-The measurement is called the peak expiratory flow rate (PEFR).
-It’s also known as
+measurement is also called the peak expiratory flow rate (PEFR) or the peak expiratory

-the peak expiratory flow (PEF).
-Peak flow measurement is mostly done by people who
+flow (PEF).
+Peak flow measurement is mostly done by people who have asthma.

 During the test, you blow forcefully into the mouthpiece of a device.
 A peak flow

 meter (PFM) is used most often.
 This is a small handheld device made of plastic.
 A